file-format/Docs/en/font/otf.md

 Adobe, in 1996, joined Microsoft in its efforts to supersede both Apple's TrueType and its own Type 1 font formats.
 This resulted in combination of both underlying font formats to overcome the limitations and  add new extensions.
 This new technology was introduced the same year with the name **OpenType**.

-## OFT File Format Specifications
+## OTF File Format Specifications

 OTF specifications are available publicly by Microsoft and can be referred to from developer's perspective.
 Like TTF, it uses the same 'sfnt' container structure and is compatible with the TrueType specifications.
 Data inside an OpenType font file is used for different purposes such as calculating the text layout, defining glyphs as TrueType or Compact Font Format (CFF) outlines, providing monochromatic or color bitmaps or SVG documents as alternate glyph descriptions, and meta-data information.

-### OFT Data Types
+### OTF Data Types
-OFT files use the following data types which are all in Big Endian.
+OTF files use the following data types which are all in Big Endian.

 |Data Type|	Description|
 ---|---|